CartoDB/documentation/app/content/carto-user-manual/data-explorer/introduction.md

 The Data Explorer section in the Workspace allows users to explore their data warehouse(s) and data observatory subscriptions as well as creating maps from their data.

 From *Connections* tab, select a connection to view content (database/project(s), schemas/datasets, and tables) from top to bottom in a collapsible tree.
-If you haven’t registered a connection yet, you will see the following page:
+If you haven’t registered a connection yet, you will see the following page.

 ![Data Explorer cartodw](/img/cloud-native-workspace/data-explorer/de_the_cartodw.png)

-If you want to <a href="https://docs.carto.com/carto-user-manual/connections/creating-a-connection/" target="_blank">create a connection</a> you can use the *Add new connection* button that appears at the bottom of the tree in the Connection tab:
+If you want to <a href="https://docs.carto.com/carto-user-manual/connections/creating-a-connection/" target="_blank">create a connection</a> you can use the *Add new connection* button that appears at the bottom of the tree in the Connection tab.

 ![Data Explorer add new connection](/img/cloud-native-workspace/data-explorer/de_add_the_new_connection.png)

 From *Data Observatory* tab, you can access the different Data Observatory datasets you subscribed to.
-If you haven’t subscribed to any dataset yet, you will see the following page:
+If you haven’t subscribed to any dataset yet, you will see the following page.

 ![Data Explorer no subscriptions](/img/cloud-native-workspace/data-explorer/de_no_subscriptions.png)

-In the same way, you can use the *Add new subscriptions* button from Data Observatory tab, in order to [add a subscription](../../data-observatory/introduction/#your-subscriptions-and-samples) from the <a href="https://docs.carto.com/carto-user-manual/data-observatory/introduction/" target="_blank">Spatial Catalog</a>:
+In the same way, you can use the *Add new subscriptions* button from Data Observatory tab, in order to [add a subscription](../../data-observatory/introduction/#your-subscriptions-and-samples) from the <a href="https://docs.carto.com/carto-user-manual/data-observatory/introduction/" target="_blank">Spatial Catalog</a>.

 ![Data Explorer add new subscriptions](/img/cloud-native-workspace/data-explorer/de_add_the_new_subscriptions.png)